nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - Corrupted file (user will be prompted to repair the file if he wants to)
 - Deletion of stock entries that are erroneous (Financial Planner has a built-in method to remove stock entries that does not match the format specified above)
-- Incorrect information printed by Financial Planner application (eg. changing stock prices directly in JSON file)
+- Incorrect information printed by Financial Planner application (e.g. changing stock prices directly in JSON file)

 **Adding stock**